 When it comes to being a low maintenance ornamental grass, the Blue Oat grass tops the list.
 The plant is known for having a wonderful mounded habit and will not easily spread out and take over your entire garden.

 Native to Europe, these ornamental grasses for containers have a dense and clumping habit.
-It produces stiff and blue green foliage that is about ¼ inch in width.
+It produces stiff and blue-green foliage that is about ¼ inch in width.
 The plant can grow up to 18 to 30 inches high.
-As it is a cool season grass, it can thrive on areas with mild temperature.
-The grass produces its brightest color under the full sunlight.
-During fall, its towering bluish brown flowers will age to a golden oat color.
+As it is a cool season grass, it can thrive in areas with mild temperatures.
+The grass produces its brightest color under full sunlight.
+During fall, its towering bluish-brown flowers will age to a golden oat color.